Cyberwarfare: the cybernetic war between states. Famous cases

 The United States and Great Britain have officially blamed Russia for the NotPetya attack, and also in this case it is deemed to have been carried out by the Sandworm Team, connected to the GRU, the Russian military secret services.

 >> FlashStart thanks to the exclusive “Geoblocking” feature, is especially good at blocking navigation towards the websites of dangerous territories ?
-Start your free trial now
+Request a quotation or try it now

 6. The Author